 Cassandra nodded.

-“Unlike mariners, the submariner does not often have the luxury of visual references to find their place in the world,” Hemi continued, “we wander under the ocean, feeling our way by sound.
+“Unlike mariners, the submariner does not often have the luxury of visual references to find their place in the world,” Hemi continued.
+“We wander under the ocean, feeling our way by sound.
 And every once in a while poke our head up to secure our location in the swirling mass by judging ourselves against the stars.”

 “That’s poetic,” said Owen, listening to their conversation from the lookout ring.

-Hemi smiled, “and just a little bit of a cliché,” he said more loudly for Owen’s benefit.
+Hemi smiled.
+“And just a little bit of a cliché,” he said more loudly, for Owen’s benefit.
 “I find a touch of the poetic gives some much-needed meaning to this black and gray metal world of ours.
 But if you let it go to your head, it could keep you from making the clear-minded assessments of situations that are necessary to remain alive as a submariner.”
 Hemi took a sighting of another star and marked its altitude down on his clipboard.
-“OK Cassandra.
+“OK, Cassandra.
 Back to your radar scope.
 I need to make some minor course adjustments in the control room.”

-Hemi and Cassandra climbed back down into the Prospect leaving Owen alone to occupy the center point on a circular field of blackness under the perfect half-sphere of stars.
+Hemi and Cassandra climbed back down into the Prospect, leaving Owen alone to occupy the center point on a circular field of blackness under the perfect half-sphere of stars.

 Early in the pre-dawn hours, Bastian was up in the lookout ring when the sky began to lighten in the east, graying out the stars in that direction and creating an echo of light on the black disk of the ocean.
-When Bastian could see his hands in the gloom in front of him, he climbed down to the bridge and cupping one hand around his mouth shouted down to the control room that it might be time to dive.
+When Bastian could see his hands in the gloom in front of him, he climbed down to the bridge and, cupping one hand around his mouth shouted down to the control room that it might be time to dive.

 Captain Percy climbed up to join Bastian on the bridge and looked around for a few minutes.
 She took some long breaths—the last of the fresh air before the next twelve hours or so below deck—and then told Bastian to follow her back down into the sub.

-They buttoned up the Prospect and, when all the hatches showed green lights on the board in the control room, they shut down the diesels and dove the boat to 50 meters.
+They buttoned up the Prospect and, when all the hatches showed green lights on the board in the control room, they shut down the diesels and dove the boat to fifty meters.
 After fixing their position earlier in the evening, Hemi slept his three hours, and then returned immediately to the control room.
-Now that they were submerged again, he wanted to take the boat in a new direction as a precaution against the small chance that anyone had been tracking their course on the surface without their being aware of it.
+Now that they were submerged again, he wanted to take the boat in a new direction as a precaution against the small chance that anyone had been tracking their course on the surface without their awareness.
 With the cargo they were hauling, Hemi felt there was no reason not to use every stealth maneuver they had.

 After they had leveled off, he had them bring the boat hard about to starboard.
 This was backtracking a bit, but they were now aimed directly at the rendezvous point for the Gnat, which they would reach in another two hours at their current speed.